 Components of LB Media

 One reason LB is commonly used is because it is simple to make, with only a few ingredients, tryptone, yeast extract, and sodium chloride (NaCl).
-Tryptone, a mixture of peptides generated by digestion of casein with the pancreatic enzyme trypsin, provides nitrogen and carbon.
-Yeast extract provides vitamins (including B vitamins) and some trace elements.
+Tryptone, a mixture of peptides generated by digestion of casein with the pancreatic enzyme trypsin, provides nitrogen and carbon (see amino acid profile of tryptone).
+Yeast extract (see amino acid profile) provides vitamins (including B vitamins) and some trace elements.
 NaCl provides sodium ions for transport and osmotic balance.
 E. coli derived from the K-12 strain, one of the most commonly used parental strains of E. coli in use in molecular biology today are deficient in B vitamin production.

 Historical Background of LB